VS800624/javaScript_practice_and_revise/README.md

 Q) Temporal Dead Zone ?

-1. let and const are hoisted but its memory is allocated at other place than window (global execution context) which cannot be accessed before initialization.
+1. let and const are hoisted but its memory is allocated at other place(script or blocked scoped memory) than window (global execution context) which cannot be accessed before initialization.
 2. Temporal Dead Zone exists until variable is declared and assigned a value.
 3. window.variable OR this.variable will not give value of variable defined using let or const.
 4. We cannot redeclare the same variable with let/const(even with using var the second time).